Debinb/Automated-Pet-Feeder/README.md

 # Automated-Pet-Feeder

-This project implements an automated pet feeder using the TM123GH6PM Tiva board.
+An automated pet feeder developed using TI's TM123GH6PM Tiva board.
 The system dispenses pet food at scheduled times and water based on owner's settings.
+Additionally, the feeder can detect motion and dispense food/water, if set to "Motion" detection mode.

 <p align="center">
 <img src="Documentation/Pet Feeder Product.jpg" width="500">